AccelerationistPartyMongolia/party_docs/party_policies_en.md

 5. Supporting the proliferation of drinking beer or smoking marijuana over drinking vodka to promote a healthier recreational culture.
 6. Standardization of the drinking, driving, smoking, citizen ID cardholding, voting, military service, and consent ages to 18.
 Once a citizen reaches the age of 18, all of their rights shall be unlocked to them.
 7. Encouraging responsible financial planning and financial literacy through new primary education classes.
+8. Establishment of a collection of internet classes in Mongolian for adults with language barriers seeking to learn the basics of coding, Microsoft Office, Power BI, VBA macros, and other in-demand skills for free.
-8. Making tuition free for all universities in Darkhan and Erdenet under a temporary grace regime to promote greater migration to those cities.
+9. Making tuition free for all universities in Darkhan and Erdenet under a temporary grace regime to promote greater migration to those cities.
-9. Abolishing the mandatory conscription and establishing a volunteer military who will have the money saved from the now defunct mandatory conscription budget redistributed to them through higher salaries.
+10. Abolishing the mandatory conscription and establishing a volunteer military who will have the money saved from the now defunct mandatory conscription budget redistributed to them through higher salaries.
-10. Right to return immigration policy for not only all Mongolic (Buryat, Kalmyk, Inner Mongolian, Daur, etc.) peoples, but for Siberian Turkic (Tuvan, Khakas, Altai, Yakut, etc.) peoples as well.
+11. Right to return immigration policy for not only all Mongolic (Buryat, Kalmyk, Inner Mongolian, Daur, etc.) peoples, but for Siberian Turkic (Tuvan, Khakas, Altai, Yakut, etc.) peoples as well.
-11. Including free eyeglasses within the current universal health insurance for those who have demonstrated a need for vision correction.
+12. Including free eyeglasses within the current universal health insurance for those who have demonstrated a need for vision correction.
-12. Establishing a right to euthanasia.
+13. Establishing a right to euthanasia.
 If a citizen decides to commit suicide by their own choices, they will be allowed to do it in a safe environment where their healthy internal organs would be donated to the hospitals.
-13. Mandatory remote work for 90% of all office workers in Ulaanbaatar from October to March in order to reduce winter traffic.
+14. Mandatory remote work for 90% of all office workers in Ulaanbaatar from October to March in order to reduce winter traffic.
-14. Mandating flexible workhours arrangements for all office workers.
+15. Mandating flexible workhours arrangements for all office workers.
-15. Having the government and all applicable businesses be obligated to provide year-round remote work opportunities for those with disabilities and sole guardians of a child/children.
+16. Having the government and all applicable businesses be obligated to provide year-round remote work opportunities for those with disabilities and sole guardians of a child/children.
-16. Establishing a secure and fraud-proof internet voting system for municipal and national elections.
+17. Establishing a secure and fraud-proof internet voting system for municipal and national elections.
-17. Reforming of copyright and patent laws that allow for greater open-source production and commons-based peer production.
+18. Reforming of copyright and patent laws that allow for greater open-source production and commons-based peer production.
-18. Institutionalization of open access principles and practices through which research outputs are distributed online, free of access charges or other barriers.
+19. Institutionalization of open access principles and practices through which research outputs are distributed online, free of access charges or other barriers.
-19. Restricting the mining of cryptocurrencies except for those using proof-of-stake blockchain protocols, while introducing a small cryptocurrency tax for them.
+20. Restricting the mining of cryptocurrencies except for those using proof-of-stake blockchain protocols, while introducing a small cryptocurrency tax for them.
-20. Converting the amount of assets stuck in U-Money into sound money-based guaranteed bonds as a short-term way to access new capital.
+21. Converting the amount of assets stuck in U-Money into sound money-based guaranteed bonds as a short-term way to access new capital.
-21. Recognizing e-sports as a legitimate form of competitive entertainment and investing in its infrastructure, training resources, technologies such as virtual reality and augmented reality, and the development of its communities.
+22. Recognizing e-sports as a legitimate form of competitive entertainment and investing in its infrastructure, training resources, technologies such as virtual reality and augmented reality, and the development of its communities.
-22. Legalizing all forms of gambling, except e-gaming loot boxes.
+23. Legalizing all forms of gambling, except e-gaming loot boxes.
-23. Decriminalizing sex work (prostitution, exotic dancing, adult film production, etc.) and providing state subsidization for sex work labor unions aimed at facilitating better working conditions and providing greater opportunities to purse aliving outside sex work.
+24. Decriminalizing sex work (prostitution, exotic dancing, adult film production, etc.) and providing state subsidization for sex work labor unions aimed at facilitating better working conditions and providing greater opportunities to purse aliving outside sex work.
-24. Allowing even more countries to visit Mongolia visa-free to stimulate tourism.
+25. Allowing even more countries to visit Mongolia visa-free to stimulate tourism.
-25. Pushing for the safe and controllable application of AI services as a strategic industry and monitoring its evolution over the longer term to gain a better understanding of the ethical concerns surrounding AI and other transformative technologies.
+26. Pushing for the safe and controllable application of AI services as a strategic industry and monitoring its evolution over the longer term to gain a better understanding of the ethical concerns surrounding AI and other transformative technologies.

 ## MEDIUM-TERM — Policies that may require a greater degree of investment in time, money and planning to implement.
 Expected to take about 3–8 years.